bmoscon/cryptofeed/docs/book_validation.md

 For even more assurances that books are in the expected state (or for use in debugging), you can enabled a cross check on book updates as well with the `cross_check` kwarg set to `True`.

+If an exchange does not provide snapshots only, sequence numbers, or checksums, there is no guarantee that all messages have been received or that an orderbook is in the correct state.